Straightly/attention/Writing/AI-Security-Paper/AI-Agent-Security-Authentication-Authorization.md

 ## 12. Conclusion

-AI agents represent a fundamental shift in how software systems operate, requiring a corresponding shift in how we approach authentication and authorization.
-The key insights from this analysis are:
+AI agents represent a fundamental shift in how software systems operate, but the security approach is surprisingly simple: **agents must never receive credentials.** The key insights from this analysis are:

-1. **Agents are services, not users:** They must be treated as services but with special constraints that trace authority back to humans.
+1. **Agents are NOT services:** They must never be deployed as services with credentials.
+Agents are code generation tools, not execution engines.

-2. **Two-legged tokens are insufficient:** The traditional service-to-service authentication model creates unacceptable security gaps when applied to autonomous agents.

-3. **Chain of trust is essential:** Every agent action must be traceable through a chain of trust back to an authenticated human user.

-4. **Yin and Yang must balance:** Both the granting of authority (Yin) and the enforcement of boundaries (Yang) must be carefully designed for agent systems.

-5. **Scope limitation is critical:** Agents must operate only within the explicitly delegated authority of their originating users.
+2. **No tokens for agents:** Neither two-legged (service) nor three-legged (delegated user) tokens should ever be given to agents.
+Both approaches are fundamentally insecure.

+3. **Humans remain in control:** Every privileged operation must be reviewed and executed by an authenticated human.
+Agents generate code; humans execute it.

+4. **Yin and Yang don't apply to agents:** There is no authority to grant (Yin) and no agent actions to enforce (Yang).
+The security model is simply: agents have zero credentials.

+5. **Code generation is sufficient:** Agents can be highly useful by generating SQL, API calls, scripts, and programs—without ever executing them.

-The framework proposed in this paper—based on three-legged authentication, chain of trust, and strict scope limitation—provides a foundation for secure AI agent deployment.
-However, significant work remains to develop detailed protocols, implement reference systems, and establish industry standards.
+The framework proposed in this paper—based on zero agent credentials, mandatory human review, and code generation without execution—provides a foundation for secure AI agent deployment.
+This approach is simpler than traditional authentication frameworks precisely because it avoids the complexity of credential management for agents.

+**The Paradox:** AI agents enable stronger security than human developers because agents can generate perfect, reviewable code artifacts without needing production credentials.
+The developer who writes code doesn't need the production password—and neither does the AI agent.

-As AI agents become more prevalent and powerful, the security community must move quickly to establish robust frameworks that enable innovation while protecting users and systems from the unique risks posed by autonomous software entities.
+As AI agents become more prevalent and powerful, the security community must resist the temptation to give them credentials.
+The secure path is clear: agents generate, humans execute.

 ---